 In Kennedy’s research, she stated that hair mineral analysis indicated no significant change. ([3]) Trace Elements, located in Addison, Texas, is our preferred laboratory.
 Trace Elements test samples for over 46 countries and requests that the hair be washed prior to collection.
 They also request that a qualified health professional collect the hair sample after it has been washed.
 Consequently, we have our clients wash their hair at our facility.
 Then one of our trained staff members collects the hair samples.
 The type of shampoo used is documented on their form and forwarded with the hair.

-Kennedy et al does not report the starting amounts for the HTMA reports.
+Additionally, Kennedy et al does not report the starting amounts for the HTMA reports.
 Therefore, we have no way of knowing if the participants started with a significant THM load to be released.
 However, she did indicate that the participants were all healthy.
 This may imply that their THM load was small enough that it was not causing any major health issues.
 Starting with a population that has a smaller THM load means that very little should be released.
-Knowing that a 1,005% increase can be seen in cadmium for someone with a smaller amount of cadmium and no health issues should prepare one to see exponential increases when working with people who have significant cadmium loads resulting in major health issues.
+Knowing that a 1,005% increase can be seen in cadmium for someone with a smaller amount of cadmium and no health issues should cause one to expect exponential increases when working with people who have significant cadmium loads that have resulted in major health issues.

 It is with all of this in mind that we are quite confident that if Kennedy’s study had continued for at least four months, they could have seen at least minimally significant changes in the hair’s THM concentrations.
 If the study’s participants had THM loads large enough to cause symptoms, they could have seen significant changes even though the equipment they were using was not the best suited for this study.